02240248/DendupDema_02240248_A1/README.md

 3.Length Converter: Converts between meters and feet.

-4.Consonant Counter: Counts consonants in a given text.
+4.Consonant Counter: Counts consonants in a given string.

 5.Min/Max Finder: Finds the smallest and largest numbers from user input.

-6.Palindrome Checker: Checks if a given text is a palindrome.
+6.Palindrome Checker: Checks if a string is a palindrome.

 7.Word Counter: Counts occurrences of specific words ("the," "was," "and") in a file.